Image Statistics Predict the Sensitivity of Perceptual Quality Metrics: Introduction

 \section{Introduction}

 One long standing discussion in artificial and human vision is about the principles that should drive sensory systems.
-This includes Barlow's \emph{Efficient Coding Hypothesis}~\cite{At54,Barlow}, and Marr and Poggio's functional descriptions at the (more abstract) \emph{Computational Level} of vision~\cite{Marr76}.
-In modern machine learning terms, the above classical ideas connect the probability density function (PDF) of the images with the behaviour of the sensors.
+One example is Marr and Poggio's functional descriptions at the (more abstract) \emph{Computational Level} of vision~\cite{Marr76}.
+Another is Barlow's \emph{Efficient Coding Hypothesis}~\cite{At54,Barlow}, which suggests that vision is just an optimal information-processing task.
+In modern machine learning terms, the classical optimal coding idea qualitatively links the probability density function (PDF) of the images with the behaviour of the sensors.

-There is an indirect research direction that explores this connection by proposing design principles for the system (such as information maximisation, or factorisation) to find an optimal transformation and compare the features learned by this transformation and the ones found in the visual system (e.g. receptive fields or nonlinearities)~\cite{Olshausen1996,Bell97,simoncelli2001natural,Schwartz01,hyvarinen2009natural}.
-This indirect research direction, which was popular in the past due to limited computational resources, relies on gross approximations of the PDF of natural images and on strong assumptions about the behaviour of the system.
-Examples of surrogates of the PDF that were proposed as explanations of the behaviour in the above indirect design methods~\cite{Buschbaum83,Olshausen1996,Laughlin81,Miyasawa61,Atick92,Lloyd57,Twer01,Laparra15,Bruce06} are reviewed below in Section~\ref{sec:probvis}.
+An indirect research direction explored this link by proposing design principles for the system (such as infomax) to find optimal transforms and compare the features learned by these transforms and the ones found in the visual system, e.g. receptive fields~\cite{Olshausen1996,Bell97,hyvarinen2009natural} and nonlinear responses~\cite{simoncelli2001natural,Schwartz01}.
+This indirect approach, which was popular in the past due to limited computational resources, relies on gross approximations of the image PDF and on strong assumptions about the behaviour of the system.
+The set of PDF-related factors (or surrogates of the PDF) that were proposed as explanations of the behaviour in the above indirect approach is reviewed below in Sec.~\ref{sec:probvis}.

-In contrast, here we focus on the functional goal rather than on the system design: we directly relate the behaviour of the system itself (sensitivity) with the PDF of natural images.
-Following the preliminary suggestions in~\cite{hepburn2022on} about this relation we rely on two elements.
-On the one hand, recent \emph{generative models} that represent large image datasets better than previous PDF approximations and provide us with an accurate estimate of the probability at query points~\cite{Oord2016pixelcnn,salimans2017pixelcnn++}.
+In contrast, here we propose a direct relation between the behaviour (sensitivity) of the system and the PDF of natural images.
+Following the preliminary suggestions in~\cite{hepburn2022on} about this direct relation, we rely on two elements.
+On the one hand, we use recent \emph{generative models} that represent large image datasets better than previous PDF approximations and provide us with an accurate estimate of the probability at query points~\cite{Oord2016pixelcnn,salimans2017pixelcnn++}.
 Whilst these statistical models are not analytical, they allow for sampling and log-likelihood prediction.
-They also allow us to compute gradients of the probability, which, as reviewed below, have been proven to be related to sensible vision goals.
+They also allow us to compute gradients of the probability, which, as reviewed below, have been suggested to be related to sensible vision goals.